-Critical Objectives Kev Skills My Body Part (111) Label parts of the tooth FQ1 Draw and colour tooth Identify the different types of teeth Identify the external parts of a tooth Develop paragraphs Distinguish between temporary (primary, milk, baby) and permanent Brushing and flossing teeth Locate the stomach and lungs in the Discuss functions human body • Describe the appearance/structure Observe position of stomach of the stomach and lungs - size, shape and colour Observe pictures Describes changes in the chest as air enters and leaves the lungs Listen to story Investigate the functions of the teeth, stomach and lungs Discuss story Demonstrate, using simple apparatus, how the lungs work Record findings Investigate the elastic nature of the stomach Create jingles Relate information about the teeth.
-Conduct investigations stomach and lungs using wellconstructed paragraphs List habits Construct simple tables or graphs to Share information record data about the teeth, stomach Discuss care of teeth and lungs Write letter Create tables FQ 2 Discuss benefits of exercise • Explain why we need to care for Record in tables different parts of our bodies Illustrate ways in which we should Observe pictures care for parts of our body Demonstrate ways we care for our Categorize foods teeth Differentiate between healthy and Construct table unhealthy habits Recognize the need to care for Communicate information oneself through living a healthy life style Identify foods Use simple sentences to communicate ideas about caring for Differentiate between foods parts of the body Sort and Classify foods

-- Identify foods according to their groups and nutrients - Explain ways in which foods help to keep us healthy - Identify some problems which result from not eating a balanced diet. - Identify the key ways in which food can keep our bodies healthy - Identify habits that have healthy and unhealthy effects/consequences - Use adjectives correctly when creating well-constructed sentences and paragraphs - Identify units of measure for items bought or sold - Create jingles representing the importance of healthy foods - Explore ways of preparing food and explain hygienic practices to be observed in the preparation - Investigate reasons given for foodrelated practices among religious groups - Describe some dietary customs which conform to guidelines for good health rooted in religious practices. - Research religious sayings about the care of the body - Explain how exercise keeps their bodies healthy
+Critical Objectives Key Skills

+My Body Part (111) Label parts of the tooth

+FQ1

+Identify the different types of teeth Draw and colour tooth

+Identify the external parts of a tooth

+Distinguish between temporary Develop paragraphs

+(primary, milk, baby) and permanent Druckie e and flagsi

+teeth Brushing and flossing

+Locate the stomach and lungs in the Discuss functions

+human body Discuss functions

+Describe the appearance/structure Observe restition of storesch

+of the stomach and lungs - size, Observe position of stomach

+shape and colour Observe pictures

+• Describes changes in the chest as Observe pictures

+air enters and leaves the lungs Listen to story

+Investigate the functions of the

+teeth, stomach and lungs Discuss story

+Demonstrate, using simple

+apparatus, how the lungs work Record findings

+Investigate the elastic nature of the

+stomach Create jingles

+Relate information about the teeth, Conduct investigations

+stomach and lungs using well-

+constructed paragraphs List habits

+Construct simple tables or graphs to Share information

+record data about the teeth, stomach Discuss care of teeth

+and lungs Write letter

+50.0 Create tables

+FQ 2 Discuss benefits of exercise

+Explain why we need to care for Record in tables

+different parts of our bodies

+Illustrate ways in which we should Observe pictures

+care for parts of our body

+Demonstrate ways we care for our Categorize foods

+teeth

+Differentiate between healthy and Construct table

+unhealthy habits

+Recognize the need to care for Communicate information

+oneself through living a healthy life

+style Identify foods

+Use simple sentences to Differentiate hatures for the

+communicate ideas about caring for Differentiate between foods

+parts of the body Cart and Classify facility

+Sort and Classify foods

+FQ 3 Write descriptive paragraph

+• Identify foods according to their Record information

+groups and nutrients Create menu card

+• Explain ways in which foods help to Collect data

+keep us healthy Construct graphs

+Identify some problems which result Analyse data

+• Draw conclusions

+from not eating a balanced diet.
+Create jingle

+• Identify the key ways in which food

+can keep our bodies healthy Estimate cost

+• Identify habits that have healthy and Calculate cost

+unhealthy effects/consequences

+• Use adjectives correctly when

+creating well-constructed sentences Compose emails

+and paragraphs

+• Identify units of measure for items Categorise wants and needs

+bought or sold

+• Create jingles representing the Make Observation

+• importance of healthy foods Classify objects/things

+• •

+• Explore ways of preparing food and Write paragraphs

+explain hygienic practices

+to be observed in the preparation Design flier

+• Investigate reasons given for food-

+related practices among

+religious groups

+• Describe some dietary customs

+- which conform to guidelines

+for good health rooted in religious

+•

+practices.
+Relate stories

+• Research religious sayings about

+the care of the body Write letter

+• Explain how exercise keeps their

+bodies healthy Collect data

-Satisfying Other Needs FQ1
+Satisfy ving Other Needs Create booklet

-- Identify the line of symmetry in objects and shapes - Explore how religion plays a key role in helping others and providing for their needs - Recognize that all persons, regardless of nationality, ethnic background, religious affiliation etc. have the same desire of fulfilment of the basic needs and other needs Distinguish between basic needs and other needs
+FQ1 0 create jingle

+• Identify the line of symmetry in

+objects and shapes Write in journal

+• Explore how religion plays a key role Categorise organisation

+- in helping others and Discuss roles

+providing for their needs

+• Recognize that all persons, Read stories

+regardless of nationality, ethnic

+background, religious affiliation etc.

+have the same desire of fulfilment of

+the basic needs and other needs

+Distinguish between basic needs

+-

+and other needs